 Students majoring in Russian are strongly encouraged to spend a summer or a term studying in the Russian Federation under the auspices of programs approved by the DUS.
 Language courses, as well as RUSS S241, S242, and S243, taken during the summer or during a term in Russia in approved programs may substitute for certain advanced Russian courses at Yale.
-Students interested in study abroad should consult the DUS well before their junior year.
+Students interested in studying abroad should consult the DUS well before their junior year.
 Students can apply for FLAS and Fox fellowships to support their travel.

 Number of courses 11 term courses beyond prereq (incl senior essay)

 The Department of Slavic Languages and Literatures gives students the opportunity to learn Russian and other Slavic languages and to study Slavic literatures.
 It offers a sequence of Russian language courses as well as courses on Russian literature, culture, film, and drama; some conducted in Russian, others in English.
 Russian majors may tailor their studies to their other interests, such as history, comparative literature, or area studies.
 Students interested in Slavic linguistics or in a Slavic language or literature other than Russian can design their own programs under faculty supervision.

-The Slavic department offers literature courses in translation that introduce students to masterpieces of Russian literature and to major issues and figures in Russian culture.
-All first-year students are eligible to take the survey courses described below, which count toward the major in either Russian or Russian and East European Studies.
+The department offers literature courses in translation that introduce students to masterpieces of Russian literature and to major issues and figures in Russian culture.
+All first-year students are eligible to take the survey courses described below, which count toward the major in either Russian or Russian, East European, and Eurasian Studies.
 Seminars on specific topics or authors in translation are open to students in any field.

 - RUSS 250 Nineteenth-Century Russian Literature introduces major texts of the nineteenth-century Russian literary tradition, including works by Pushkin, Gogol, Lermontov, Turgenev, Dostoevsky, Tolstoy, and Chekhov.